Control robot servos using your body and a Microsoft Kinect

 This section of 6 servos allows you to set up the servo movement parameters for the Lower body such as servo port, board index, servo configuration, max/min degree limitations, multiple servo control, and inverted direction.

 *Note: When the Sitting Position checkbox is enabled (in the Main Window) the Lower Body will not be detected.

 How to Use Kinect Body Control

-1) Download and install the Kinect SDK in the Resources section below.
+1) Download and install the Kinect SDK (link in the "Required Drivers" section above).

 2) Plug your Kinect sensor into wall power and a USB port on your PC.

 3) Add the Kinect Body Control skill to your ARC project (Project -> Add Skill -> Misc -> Kinect Body Control).

 4) Use the Kinect Body Control Configuration tabs to setup any servos that you would like to move.